anaclumos/extracranial/Research/pages/Project Heimdall Table Structure.md

 - `Target Region`: The Target Region to search the keyword.
 - `UserId` (Foreign Key): The user who created the custom Newsletter.
 - `CreatedAt`
+- `Active`

 ### Subscription Table

 - `SubscriptionId` (Primary Key): A unique identifier for each subscription.
 - `UserId` (Foreign Key): The user who owns the subscription.
-- `NewsletterId` (Foreign Key): The pre-curated Newsletter being subscribed to (null if it's a custom Newsletter).
+- `CuratedNewsletterId` (Foreign Key): The curated newsletter being subscribed to (null if it's a custom newsletter).
-- `CustomNewsletterId` (Foreign Key): The custom Newsletter being subscribed to (null if it's a pre-curated Newsletter).
+- `CustomNewsletterId` (Foreign Key): The custom newsletter being subscribed to (null if it's a curated newsletter).
 - `Frequency`: How often the Newsletter is sent. (`daily`, `weekly`, `biweekly`, `monthly`)
-- `Time`: When to receive the Newsletter in UTC
+- `Time`: When to receive the Newsletter in UTC.
 - `Length`: The desired length of the Newsletter.
 - `BCP47`: The BCP-47 language tag represents the user's preferred language for this subscription.

-### Template Table

-- `TemplateId` (Primary Key): A unique identifier for each template.
-- `TemplateName`: The name of the template.
-- `TemplateHTML`: The HTML of the template.
+- `Active`: Whether the subscription is active.

 ### Content Table

 - `ContentId` (Primary Key)
-- `TemplateId` (Foreign Key, links to the Template that this Content uses)
 - `MarkdownContent` (optional field, a string containing the markdown-formatted Content)
 - `BCP47` (the BCP-47 language tag representing the language of the Content)
+- `CuratedNewsletterId` (Foreign Key): The curated newsletter that the content belongs to (null if it belongs to a custom newsletter).
+- `CustomNewsletterId` (Foreign Key): The custom newsletter that the content belongs to (null if it belongs to a curated newsletter).
+- `CreatedAt`
+- `UpdatedAt`

 ### ContentLinkSummary Table